Business

 Direct traffic through brand building.
 The percentage of my traffic that comes from people typing "grizzlypeaksoftware.com" directly has increased.
 This is the most resilient traffic source possible.
 Nobody can take it from you.

-I have to address this because everyone asks: should you use LLMs to generate SEO content at scale?
+Everyone asks this: should you use LLMs to generate SEO content at scale?

 I've changed what I measure.
-Old metrics like "total organic clicks" and "average position" are still useful but they're no longer the primary indicators of success.
+Old metrics like "total organic clicks" and "average position" are still useful, but they're no longer the primary indicators of success.

 What I track now:

 Engaged traffic.
 Not just clicks, but people who stay, scroll, and interact.
 A visitor who reads your entire article and bookmarks it is worth more than ten visitors who bounce after reading the AI overview snippet.
+GA4's engagement rate and average engagement time per page are what I look at first now, not sessions.

 Email signups per article.
 This tells me whether the content is compelling enough to earn trust.
 If someone reads your article and gives you their email address, that content is working regardless of what your click count says.